Jun-shen/homework/03_data-comm_infor-basis.md

 __Claude Shannon__ (1916-2001)
 - 1937, MIT EE master thesis "A symbolic analysis of relay and switching circuits", introduce Boolean algebra to logic circuits.
 - 1948, Bell Lab, "A mathematical theory of communication".
+    - Shannon theorems, the coding theorem: "If the information rate of a given source does not exceed the capacity of a given channel, then there exist a coding technique that makes possible transmission through this unreliable channel with an arbitrarily low error rate.".

 ![](fig/shannon_comm_channel.jpg)